rainingmp3/quad-attitude-control/README.md

 # Quadcopter attitude controller simulation

-This project simulates a quadrotor UAV with realistic dynamics, including  adaptation to mass and center-of-mass (COM), aerodynamic drag on drones body and propellers.
-It includes a PD-based attitude controller, 3D visualization of flight behavior.
+This project simulates a quadrotor UAV PD-based attitude controller with 3D visualization of flight path.

 ## Features